Parquery/pyicontract-lint/README.rst

         /path/to/some/directory/some-file.py \
         /path/to/some/directory/another-file.py

-You can also invoke it on directories.
-Pyicontract-lint will recursively search for ``*.py`` files (including the subdirectories) and verify the files:
+You can invoke it on directories as well.
+Pyicontract-lint will recursively search for ``*.py`` files and verify them:

 .. code-block:: bash